-Students with financial aid in excess of their total charges receive a refund by mail, 30-45 days after the beginning of each semester and on a rolling basis thereafter as funds are received by the college.
+Students are required to respond to their bills even if payment is covered in full by financial aid.
+Non-response to a bill will result in cancellation of the student's registration.
+Students with financial aid in excess of their total charges receive a refund by mail, 30-45 days after the beginning of each semester and on a rolling basis, thereafter, as funds are received by the college.